 Margaret Lenton: BA (Hons) FRSA JP was Principal of Slough Grammar School for 22 years, retiring in 2010.
 Under her headship, the school became one of the finest in the maintained sector and 99% of pupils in 2010 achieved five or more GCSEs at A*-C. The last Ofsted report under Mrs Lenton's leadership rated the school outstanding in every area.
 Mrs Lenton is a former member of Brunel University's Council, a Governor of a number of schools in Berkshire and a member of the East Berkshire Bench.
 Recent projects include active involvement with the celebration of the 400th anniversary of the publication of the King James Bible and the 800th anniversary of Magna Carta.

-Justin Shaw: MA (Cantab) is a Director and Deputy Chairman of NMS, having been its Chairman from the company's foundation in 2004 until 2008.
+Justin Shaw: MA (Cantab) is a former Director and Deputy Chairman of NMS, having been its Chairman from the company's foundation in 2004 until 2008.
 He was also Chairman of Civitas and remains a trustee of the independent social policy think-tank.
 After receiving a Senior Exhibition in Philosophy at Cambridge, he studied law and was called to the Bar at Lincoln's Inn.
 Justin is now a full-time writer.
 Recent novels include The Illumination of Merton Browne and Ten Weeks in Africa.